Avatar

 What are the main crime problems in 5213?

-The top crime types in 5213 are Theft, Burglary/Break and enter, Assault and related offences.
+The top crime types in 5213 are Assault and related offences, Property damage, Burglary/Break and enter.

 What is the most reported crime in 5213?